osu-cs290-f19/final-project-braden-cody-daniyal-barret/README.md

 In the navbar, there is a searchbar.
 A user can begin typing the name of a book's title or author, and the books in both the library page and the favorites page will be filtered by this input.

+Quotes Page

+Clicking on the quotation icon in the right hand corner of the navbar will take the user to a page that will display a different, pseudorandom quote from a popular author each time the page is refreshed.